V-Cent/TTE/docs/tech/tov.md

 #### Magic Guard FRC
 :::

-Quickly press Free-run and do a reverse fireball motion (forward --> forward-down --> down) for the magic guard to come out.
+Quickly press Free-run and do a reverse fireball motion (forward → forward-down → down) for the magic guard to come out.
 You can also go straight from forward to down if possible (strict input).
 After that release guard and wait for the neutral state

 #### Corner FRC

 Quickly press Free-run slightly towards the arena perimeter or towards a big enemy.
 Your character should not have any horizontal movement if successful.
 After that guard and wait for the neutral state.

-Sometimes, there is a frame advantage on delaying the guard slightly in order to make your guard recover faster.
+Sometimes, there is a frame advantage on delaying the guard slightly in order to come closer to the enemy, consequently making you horizontal momentum 0 and making your guard recover faster.
 The slowest setup is quickly tapping free-run as soon as you can cancel the current arte.
 This will result in a cancel of ~22 frames, slightly faster than the normal FRC.

 #### Guard Cancel FRC

 Skills needed: Guard artes, Ability Plus.

-Do the normal FRC inputs but, as soon as you start the guard animation, input a base arte (this requires).
+Do the normal FRC inputs but, as soon as you start the guard animation, input a base arte.
 The base arte will cancel the guard.
 This will not reset your arte progression, it will just cancel out of guard faster, thus its uses are limited.

 :::tagging{data-tags="{'todo' : true}"}
 #### Frame data